rubyaustralia/rubyconfau-2013-cfp/katrina_owen-csi_ruby/README.md

 In this episode of CSI:Ruby, we follow an investigation that leads us deep into the fascinating underworld of disorganized crime, where we expose illegitimate connections between objects and the ways in which they conspire.

-Upon the conclusion of our investigation, you will be equipped to systematically uncover flaws in design of your own code, allowing you to prevent its untimely demise.
+Upon the conclusion of our investigation, you will be equipped to systematically perform investigations of your own, allowing you to objectively decide the fate of your code.

 *Reactions to previous talks*